Chenyang-Joe/LLVM-Assited-Reassembly/README.md

 #### Recursively Inference

-In the future, a GARF-like model will be trained and is able to use these SAMPart3D features as input to generate better assembled models recursively.
+In the future, a GARF-like model will be trained and is able to use these SAMPart3D features as inputs to generate better assembled models recursively.

 ---